Low Testosterone Treatment in Northern Virginia

 Testosterone helps to maintain men’s muscle strength and mass, facial and body hair, and a deeper voice.
 Testosterone levels can affect men’s sex drive, erections, mood, muscle mass and bone density.
 Testosterone is also needed for men to produce sperm.

-Potomac Urology provides comprehensive testing and treatment for Low T in Alexandria and Woodbridge.
+Potomac Urology provides comprehensive testing and treatment for Low T in Alexandria, Fair Oaks, and Woodbridge.
 If you’re experiencing symptoms of low testosterone, contact us today to schedule an appointment.
 Give our office a call at (703) 680-2111 or request an appointment through our secure online form.
+We provide low testosterone treatment for men from Lorton, Springfield, Mt.
+Vernon, Fairfax Station, Burke, Manassas, Fredericksburg, Arlington, Waldorf, Fairfax, and the surrounding area.

 What Is Low Testosterone?